telerik/blazor-docs/components/datepicker/overview.md

 }
 ````

-To see the result from the code snippet above, select the **PREVIEW** tab in the code snippet toolbar.

 ## Increment Steps

 The Date Picker enables the end users to change the selected value by clicking the rendered arrows.
 You can set the increment and decrement steps through the nested `DatePickerSteps` tag and its parameters.
 [Read more about the Blazor Date Picker increment steps...]({%slug datepicker-steps%})